universal-ctags/ctags/docs/man/ctags.1.rst

 quickly.
 However, a command line including sequences of one-letter flags becomes difficult to understand.

-Universal-ctags accepts name flags in addition to such one-letter flags.
-The name and one-letter flags can be mixed in an option parameter by surrounding each name by braces.
+Universal-ctags accepts long-name flags in addition to such one-letter flags.
+The long-name and one-letter flags can be mixed in an option parameter by surrounding each long-name by braces.
 Thus, for an example, the following three notations for ``--kinds-C`` option have the same meaning::